 Pre-made soups, and pasta and stir-fry sauces can pack in the sweet stuff.
 As can topping or dipping sauces like tomato, barbeque and sweet chilli.
 Finding sugar free pre-made sauces mightn’t be easy, but remember, a little added sugar isn’t the end of the world.

-Why not make your own black pepper and tomato sauce or pesto, and cook a big pot of soup from scratch to store in batches in the freezer for a rainy day?
+Why not make your own tomato sauce or pesto, and cook a big pot of soup from scratch to store in batches in the freezer for a rainy day?
 The Office Luncheon e-book has some tasty yet simple soup recipes to inspire some time in the kitchen.

 Time to scour!